top of page

 Fatigue in neurodivergent individuals often extends beyond the physical tiredness commonly associated with sleep deprivation or overexertion.
 It encompasses mental, emotional, and sensory exhaustion that can accumulate from navigating a world designed for neurotypical ways of thinking, processing, and behaving.

-For those with ADHD, fatigue can arise from executive dysfunction and the challenge of maintaining focus, regulating emotions, and juggling multiple responsibilities.
+For those with ADHD, fatigue can arise from executive dysfunction and the challenges of maintaining focus, regulating emotions, and juggling multiple tasks.
 The struggle to meet deadlines, stay organized, and manage impulsivity or hyperactivity can lead to burnout.
 Additionally, the inconsistency of energy levels, often referred to as “ADHD energy swings,” can further exacerbate feelings of exhaustion.

 Common Causes of Fatigue in Autism and ADHD

-Sensory Overload: Many autistic individuals experience heightened sensitivity to sensory input, such as bright lights, loud noises, or crowded spaces.
+• Sensory Overload or Understimulation: Many individuals experience heightened sensitivity to sensory input, such as bright lights, loud noises, or crowded spaces.
 Prolonged exposure to overwhelming sensory environments can lead to sensory fatigue, a state of exhaustion triggered by an overstimulated nervous system.
+In addition, and somewhat by contrast, sensory stimulation may be needed to help regulate nervous systems that are understimulated.

-Cognitive Effort: The effort required to process social cues, adhere to unspoken societal norms, and manage executive functions often demands more energy from neurodivergent individuals than their neurotypical peers.
+• Cognitive Effort: The effort required to process social cues, adhere to unspoken societal norms, and manage executive functions demands more energy from neurodivergent individuals than their neurotypical peers.
 This cognitive strain can lead to significant mental fatigue.
+Cognitive load and more action in the brain to carry out the same activities can make even the seemingly simplest tasks feel like a marathon.
+Additionally, the cognitive effort required to change between tasks or subtasks can significantly impact one's cognitive capacity.

-Sleep Disturbances: Many neurodivergent individuals struggle with sleep-related issues, such as insomnia, difficulty falling asleep, or non-restorative sleep.
+• Sleep Disturbances: Many neurodivergent individuals struggle with sleep-related issues, such as insomnia, difficulty falling asleep, or non-restorative sleep.
 Poor sleep quality exacerbates fatigue and impairs the ability to cope with daily stressors.
+Sleep and rest is vital for neurodivergent individuals and it can help restore or rebuild capacity, but not in the way it does for neurotypical people.
+Neurodivergent individuals may need to sleep and rest a lot, and at various times of the day to maintain functionality.

-Masking and Social Exhaustion: The continuous effort to conform to neurotypical expectations, often at the expense of authentic self-expression, can lead to emotional and physical exhaustion.
+• Masking and Social Exhaustion: The continuous effort to conform to neurotypical expectations, often at the expense of authentic self-expression, can lead to emotional and physical exhaustion.
 This is particularly prevalent in social settings, where autistic individuals may feel compelled to suppress natural behaviours.
+The added complexity of the human need to fit in can also be a contradiction to a person who does not recognise their own experience in others.
+This can be confusing and create a need to decipher a social code or investigate the behaviours of others and oneself, both exercises which can significantly impact one's capacity.

 The Impact of Fatigue on Daily Life